ethsam/Sharkcall-Framework-with-backend/README.md

 ### Support or Contact

-Having trouble with Pages? [contact support](https://ethsam.fr) and we’ll help you sort it out.
+Having trouble with SharkCall? [contact support](https://ethsam.fr) and we’ll help you sort it out.